angband/angband/docs/attack.rst

   Normal duration 5-10 turns.

 Confuse Monster:
-  Monster spells fail 50% more often.
+  Monster spells fail 50% more often; that stacks with the increased failures from being scared.
   Monster at least 40% more likely to miss target with spells/ranged attacks.
-  Monster ball & bolt spells sometimes go in the wrong direction.
+  Monster ball, bolt, and breath spells sometimes go in the wrong direction.
   30% chance of erratic movement, more when more confused.
+  If an erratic move tries to go through a wall that the monster can not normally go through, the monster may be lightly stunned.
   Increases chance of player getting a critical hit.
   Normal duration 5-10 turns.